 Those with Biblical knowledge may see the perfect weather and beautiful garden described in the first paragraph as the Garden of Eden.
 Failing that, KM has at least set up the garden as a kind of utopia.
 (For more on utopias, specifically in children’s literature, see here.)

 Whenever you come across a utopia such as this in literature, ask yourself who’s in charge.
 In a genuine utopia there is a community, and everyone in that community is able to grow in their own way, supported by others.
 But the world of The Garden Party is not like that at all, and Laura has realised it by the story’s end.

 See also: Utopian Children’s Literature

 Allusion to Persephone?

-If the garden is an apparent utopia, this sets us up to regard the cottages down below as Hades/hell — the classical underworld.
+If the garden is an snail under the leaf setting, this sets us up to regard the cottages down below as Hades/hell — the classical underworld.
 We might then regard Laura as Persephone.
 If Laura is Persephone, Mrs Sheridan is Demeter.
 As evidence for the comparison, here’s the list from Thomas C. Foster: